google/WebFundamentals/src/content/en/updates/2017/03/dialogs-policy.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Synchronous, app-modal JavaScript dialogs are commonly (and unfortunately) sued to harm users.
+description: Synchronous, app-modal JavaScript dialogs are commonly (and unfortunately) used to harm users.
 Because of this, the Chromium team highly recommends that you not use JavaScript dialogs.

 {# wf_updated_on: 2017-03-24 #}
 {# wf_published_on: 2017-03-24 #}
 {# wf_tags: policy,dialog,javascript #}
 {# wf_featured_image: /web/updates/images/generic/warning.png #}
-{# wf_featured_snippet: Synchronous, app-modal JavaScript dialogs are commonly (and unfortunately) sued to harm users.
+{# wf_featured_snippet: Synchronous, app-modal JavaScript dialogs are commonly (and unfortunately) used to harm users.
 Because of this, the Chromium team highly recommends that you not use JavaScript dialogs. #}

 # Proposed Chromium policy on JavaScript dialogs {: .page-title }